 Some web hosting companies market themselves on features, others on power, price, or ease of use, but San Francisco-based FastComet aims to win in just about every department.

 Want a wide range of products to choose from?
-FastComet offers shared hosting (opens in new tab), VPS (opens in new tab), dedicated servers (opens in new tab), WordPress hosting (opens in new tab), a graphical website builder (opens in new tab), WooCommerce, Magento and more.
+FastComet offers shared hosting, VPS, dedicated servers, WordPress hosting, a graphical website builder, WooCommerce, Magento and more.

 Features?
 Even the most basic shared hosting product includes SSD only storage, a free CDN, Let's Encrypt SSL, SpamExperts spam filtering, malware scanning, free daily backups, cPanel site management, Softaculous for easy installation of WordPress and hundreds of other apps, and live chat support.

 Power?
 The company says all its shared hosting plans include guaranteed resources, including at least two available CPU cores and 2GB RAM.

 - Want to try FastComet?
 Check out the website here

 Unusual extras?
 Try eleven data centers around the world: North America, Europe, India, Singapore, Japan and Australia.
 Or the ability to try out the website builder's templates in a browser before you sign up (there's an example here).